 In Congress, Scott serves as a member of the House Armed Services Committee (HASC) and sits on two subcommittees: Seapower & Projection Forces; and Intelligence, Emerging Threats, & Capabilities.
 The 52nd District is home to a large military presence, including Naval Air Station North Island, Naval Air Base Coronado, Naval Base Point Loma, Naval Base San Diego, Marine Corps Recruit Depot San Diego, Coast Guard Sector San Diego, and Marine Corps Air Station Miramar.
 As a member of HASC, Scott is responsible for the oversight and legislation pertinent to our national defense.

-As a member of HASC, Scott is an advocate for defense priorities that are important to San Diego, including supporting our region’s military presence and the jobs that it, and local defense contractors, provides.
+As a member of HASC, Scott advocates for defense priorities that are important to our armed forces and to San Diego, including supporting our region’s military presence and the jobs that go along with it.